Skip to main content

 Step 5: Configurations

 • Outbound Agents — Stick to permitted calling hours typically 9 AM to 9 PM in the customer’s local time.
+Calling outside these hours is illegal in many regions and damages your brand.
 UnleashX will only place calls during the window you define.

 Step 6: Guardrails

 Guardrails are the trust and safety controls that keep your agent compliant, accurate, and respectful.
+Every guardrail in this section is built-in and ready to enable you don’t need to write any code.
 We strongly recommend turning on every guardrail relevant to your use case before going live.
-Restricted Topics — Define topics the agent should never discuss.
-When these come up, the agent gracefully steers the conversation away or escalates to a human.
-Profanity & Abuse Filters — Blocks offensive language from the agent’s responses and detects when callers are being abusive.
-Hallucination Prevention — The agent only answers factual questions using information from your knowledge base.
-If it doesn’t know something, it says so honestly.
+Restricted Topics Define topics the agent should never discuss — things like competitor pricing, legal advice, medical diagnoses, internal discount policies, or unreleased product information.
+When these topics come up, the agent gracefully steers the conversation away or escalates to a human.
+Profanity & Abuse Filters Blocks offensive language from the agent’s responses (even if the model would generate it) and detects when callers are being abusive.
+You decide what happens next: de-escalate with calming language, end the call politely, or hand off to a human.
+This protects both your brand and your team’s wellbeing.
+Hallucination Prevention This is one of the most important guardrails for any agent.
+With hallucination prevention enabled, the agent only answers factual questions using information from your knowledge base.
+If it doesn’t know something, it says so honestly — instead of inventing an answer that could mislead your customer.

 Why This MattersAn agent that confidently makes up answers will erode customer trust faster than any other failure mode.
 Hallucination prevention is the single most effective control for keeping your agent reliable in production.
 Always enable it.

-PII Handling & Redaction — Automatically detects and redacts personally identifiable information from transcripts and recordings.
-Recording Consent — Plays a quick consent disclosure at the start of every call.
-Required by law in many jurisdictions.
-Escalation Rules — Define what triggers an automatic handoff to a human:
+PII Handling & Redaction Automatically detects and redacts personally identifiable information — credit card numbers, government IDs (Aadhaar, SSN, passport numbers), passwords, security questions — from transcripts and recordings.
+The actual conversation still happens normally; the redaction only affects the stored transcript, so your data stays clean and compliant.
+Recording Consent Plays a quick consent disclosure at the start of every call (‘This call may be recorded for quality and training purposes’) and respects customer opt-outs.
+Required by law in many jurisdictions (most of Europe, parts of the US, and elsewhere).
+The disclosure is configurable so you can match your specific legal requirements.
+Escalation Rules Define what triggers an automatic handoff to a human:

 • Frustrated or angry customer (detected by sentiment analysis)